Ossie Davis: 1939–1963: Acting debut and Broadway work

-1970–1989: Directorial work
+1964–1989: Directorial work and commercial success

-In addition to acting, Davis, along with Melvin Van Peebles and Gordon Parks, was one of the notable black directors of his generation: he directed movies such as Cotton Comes to Harlem (1970), Black Girl (1972) and Gordon's War (1973).
+Early television appearances for Davis included The Defenders, Car 54, Where Are You?, The Fugitive, and Bonanza.
+In addition to acting, Davis, along with Melvin Van Peebles and Gordon Parks, was one of the notable black directors of his generation: he directed movies such as Cotton Comes to Harlem (1970), Black Girl (1972), and Gordon's War (1973).
 Along with Bill Cosby and Poitier, Davis was one of a handful of black actors able to find commercial success while avoiding stereotypical roles prior to 1970, which also included a significant role in the Otto Preminger directed drama The Cardinal (1963) and the Sidney Lumet prison drama The Hill (1965).
 He acted in the musical drama A Man Called Adam (1966), performing alongside Sammy Davis Jr., Louis Armstrong, and Cicely Tyson.
 He played Joseph Lee in the Sydney Pollack-directed western drama The Scalphunters, acting alongside Burt Lancaster and Shelley Winters.
 For his performance, Davis received a nomination for the Golden Globe Award for Best Supporting Actor – Motion Picture.
 Critic Roger Ebert of The Chicago Sun-Times praised Davis's performance in the film writing: "Davis, as an educated slave, is gradually initiated into the brutal realities of frontier life.
 [He] emerges as a genuine comic talent in a very demanding role (actually the lead, although Lancaster gets top billing).
 His character changes from an Uncle Tom to a rough-and-ready cowboy before your very eyes."

-During this time, he acted in the western comedy Sam Whiskey with Burt Reynolds and Angie Dickinson, the drama Slaves, starring Dionne Warwick, and the action comedy Hot Stuff with Dom DeLuise and Suzanne Pleshette.
+During this time, he acted in the western comedy Sam Whiskey (1969) with Burt Reynolds and Angie Dickinson, the drama Slaves (1969), starring Dionne Warwick, and the action comedy Hot Stuff (1979) with Dom DeLuise and Suzanne Pleshette.
 Davis starred with Cosby and Poitier in the 1975 film Let's Do It Again.
 As a playwright, Davis wrote Paul Robeson: All-American, which is frequently performed in theatre programs for young audiences.

 In 1976, Davis appeared on Muhammad Ali's novelty album for children, The Adventures of Ali and His Gang vs. Mr. Tooth Decay.
+He starred as Martin Luther King Sr. in the NBC miniseries King (1978) for which he received a nomination for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series, and played Dad Jones in the miniseries Roots: The Next Generations (1979).
 Davis found recognition late in his life by working in several of director Spike Lee's films, including School Daze (1988), Do the Right Thing (1989), Jungle Fever (1991), Malcolm X (1992), Get on the Bus (1996), and She Hate Me (2004).
 For the final moments of Malcolm X, Davis, in voiceover, recited the actual eulogy that he wrote and delivered at Malcolm's funeral 27 years earlier.
-He also found work as a commercial voice-over artist and served as the narrator of the early-1990s CBS sitcom Evening Shade, starring Burt Reynolds, where he also played one of the residents of a small southern town.
-Davis and Reynolds had also worked together on Reynolds' previous TV series, B.L.
-Stryker (1989–1990), aired as part of the ABC Mystery Movie series.